mikeperry-tor/vanguards/README.md

    This side channel was fixed.
 Unfortunately, there are many other side channels available that allow an adversary to inject traffic that is ignored by a Tor client.

   These remaining side channels are not as severe -- they cannot immediately be recognized by colluding relays using packet information alone, instead the adversary must rely on packet volume and timing information in order to recognize the signal.
-However, if the volume of injected traffic is large enough, it may still be possible to use statistical methods to recover a signal.
+However, if the volume of injected traffic is large enough or other conditions are right, [it may still be possible](https://petsymposium.org/2018/files/papers/issue2/popets-2018-0011.pdf) to use statistical methods to recover a signal.

    This option uses [new control port features](https://trac.torproject.org/projects/tor/ticket/25903) to measure the quantity of traffic that Tor decides to drop from a circuit.
 If this quantity exceeds a specified percentage of the legitimate traffic (currently 2.5%), then the bandguards subsystem will close the circuit and issue a warning log message.